NxNiki/NxNiki/README.md

 ## Hi there 👋

 My name is Xin Niu.
 I am a PhD graduate from Drexel University.
-I research brain imaging and intracranial EEG.
+I use brain imaging and intracranial EEG data to investigate brain development and human memory.
 I am enthusiastic about machine learning and coding.

 - 🔭 I’m currently working at UCLA Health as a Programmer Analyst.
 - ⚡ Fun fact: I am a guitar player and wrote several songs :)